Lumin-Health/Reverse-ETL-Homebrew/README.md

 - `hubspot_id_map` – natural key → hubspot id
 - `reverse_etl_dlq` – failures & ambiguities

 > If your source tables **do not** have an `updated_at` column, the job will do a full scan.
 Add the column and populate it to enable delta syncs.
+The ROI sync accepts an empty `ROI_UPDATED_AT_COL`, which forces a full-table load while you evaluate deltas.

 ### Cloud Functions
 Deploy two HTTP functions: